redpanda-data/connect/resources/docs/inputs/list.md

 ## `http_server`

-In order to receive messages over HTTP Benthos hosts a server.
-Messages should be sent as a POST request.
+Receive messages POSTed over HTTP(S).
 HTTP 2.0 is supported when using TLS, which is enabled when key and cert files are specified.

+You can leave the 'address' config field blank in order to use the default service, but this will ignore TLS options.

 ## `kafka`